SillyTavern/SillyTavern-Docs/Extras/Installation.md

 ### Confirm extensions are enabled

-1. Open the file called `config.conf`in a text editor.
+1. Open the file called `config.yaml`in a text editor.
 The file is located in ST's base install folder.
-2. Look for the line that reads `const enableExtensions`.
+2. Look for the line that reads `enableExtensions`.
-3. Make sure that line has `= true`, and not `= false`.
+3. Make sure that line has `true`, and not `false`.

 ### Decide which module to use